rubenqba/java-ml/readme.txt

 ===============
 Required libraries:
 - Apache Commons Math: use in some algorithms, version 1.1 is included

 - Abeel Java Toolkit: used in some classes, version 1.20 is included

 Optional libraries:
 - Weka: if you like to use algorithms from Weka.
 Weka 3.6.0 is included in the distribution

+- libsvm: if you like to use the libsvm algoriths. libSVM 2.89 is included in this distribution

 - JUnit: if you want to run the unit tests.
-As the unit tests are only available from the SVN we did not include a version of JUnit with the distribution
+As the unit tests are only available from the SVN we did not include a version of JUnit with the distribution.
+The tests have been written for the JUnit 4 platform and may not function for JUnit 3 or earlier

 5. Contact
 ==========